WheteThunger/MonumentAddons/README.md

       "assets/prefabs/deployable/vendingmachine/npcvendingmachines/shopkeeper_vm_invis": true
     }
     ```
+- `Automatically spawn a vending machine for these NPC shopkeeper prefabs"` -- Determines which NPC shopkeepers will have an invisible vending machine automatically spawned for them.
+Without this, the shopkeeper may either be non-functional or may have broken dialogue choices, depending on the shopkeeper prefab.
+Some servers may opt to disable the feature (by removing select prefabs from this list) for the Boat or Stables shopkeepers, since those NPCs still offer some utility without a vending machine.
 - `Dynamic monuments`
   - `Entity prefabs to consider as monuments` -- Determines which entities are considered dynamic monuments.
 When an entity is considered a dynamic monument, you can define addons for it via `maspawn` and similar commands, and the plugin will ensure every instance of that entity has those addons attached.
 For example, Cargo Ship has been considered a dynamic monument since an early version of this plugin, but now you can define additional ones such as desert military base modules and road-side junk piles.
     - Note: Updating this configuration is only necessary if you want to use `maspawn` and similar commands to recognize the entity as a monument.
 If you want to install an external profile that defines addons for a dynamic monument (such as the CargoShipCCTV profile), it isn't necessary to update this configuration because the plugin will automatically determine that the entity is a dynamic monument by reading the profile.
 Additionally, if you install an external profile which defines addons for a given dynamic monument, `maspawn` and similar commands will automatically recognize that entity as a dynamic monument.